All Episodes

 Eavesdropping, dogged police work, paid informers, those are all just underhanded techniques that threaten our civil liberties.

-Remember what the name Harry Stimson is famous.
+Remember the name Harry Stimson is famous.

-We're not gonna do any of that.
+We're not going to do any of that.

 We don't read other people's mail.